Hyperacidity and Heartburn Diet:

 - Refrain from eating animal meat products, particularly beef or pork.
 Such foods may be difficult for the stomach to digest and may require a high supply of gastric acid in the stomach in order to better digest them.

 - Avoid eating oily and fatty foods.
 Such foods are difficult to digest.
 Oily foods are somewhat resistant to low amounts of gastric juices.
-Thus, in order to digest them well, the stomach is forced to produce more digestive juices just to neutralize oily and fatty foods.

 - Refrain from eating foods that are not properly cooked, as they require additional gastric juices to digest them.

 - Avoid or minimize the intake of sour foods such as tamarind, lemons, and other citrus fruits.
-These foods are rich in acids that increase the acidity level in the stomach.